mm-github/public-ansible-roles-harbor/README.md

 # Ansible Role: Harbor

+Cloned from https://github.com/piwi3910/ansible-role-harbor The followign lines are still from piwi3910

 Updated role to work with modern ansible versions due to some deprications, as source role seems no longer updated

 An Ansible Role that installs [Harbor](https://github.com/goharbor/harbor) on Linux.